Yandy Díaz Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 17th in the league.
+- The Cubs pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Cubs have the 16th-ranked team ERA among all league pitching staffs (4.23).
+- The Cubs' 4.17 team ERA ranks 14th across all MLB pitching staffs.

-- Cubs pitchers combine to give up the third-fewest home runs in baseball (51 total, one per game).
+- The Cubs give up the second-fewest home runs in baseball (51 total, 0.9 per game).

-- The righty last pitched on Thursday against the New York Mets, when he tossed 4 1/3 innings, allowing three earned runs while giving up six hits.
+- The lefty's most recent appearance came on Friday against the Cincinnati Reds, when he went 3 2/3 innings, surrendering five earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.